Install and Configure Postfix and Dovecot on Ubuntu 26.04

 dbname = postfixadmin

-query = SELECT goto FROM alias,alias_domain WHERE alias_domain.alias_domain = '%d' and alias.address = CONCAT('@', alias_domain.target_domain) AND alias.active = 1 AND alias_domain.active='1'
+query = SELECT goto FROM alias,alias_domain WHERE alias_domain.alias_domain = '%d' AND alias.address = CONCAT('@', alias_domain.target_domain) AND alias.active = 1 AND alias_domain.active='1'

 user = postfixadmin

-password = P4ssvv0rD
+password = postfixadmin_db_password

 hosts = 127.0.0.1